ElementalCognition/glucose/readme.md

 Note that the Enc-Dec model finetunes the pretrained T5 model of Raffel et al. 2019 (under Apache 2.0 license) on the GLUCOSE dataset.
 We provide a link to our fork of the T5 repository in order to provide a state of the project that is compatible with our scripts.
 The Full-LM finetunes the pretrained [GPT-2](https://openai.com/blog/better-language-models/) model (under the Modified MIT License).

-The evaluation results for each of the GLUCOSE models, as presented in the paper, can be found below.
-For details on the evaluation and metrics please refer to the paper.
+The evaluation results for each of the GLUCOSE models, as also presented in the paper, can be found below. **We encourage any future work to report their corpus-level BLEU scores on the GLUCOSE test set.** For details on the evaluation metrics please refer to the paper.

-## Human Evaluation
+### Human Evaluation
 Human scores were on a scale from 0-3 where a rating of 0 = Incorrect, 1 = Mostly incorrect, 2 = Mostly correct, 3 = Correct.

 |Model |Level | D1 | D2 | D3 | D4 | D5 | D6 | D7 | D8 | D9 | D10|